 10. Public Utilities and Services

 There is no existing law in India for any composite definition of an indemnity bond.
-Indemnity bonds in India are subject to the provisions of two pieces of legislation: The two important legal statutes that govern contracts are the Indian Contract Act, 1872 and the Indian Stamp Act, 1899.
-While the contracts related to indemnity have been defined in the Indian Contract Act, 1872 different bonds along with the stamp duties have been discussed in the latter Act.
+Indemnity bonds in India are subject to the provisions of two pieces of legislation: Indian Contract Act, 1872, and the Indian Stamp Act, 1899.
 Section 15 of the Government Securities Act, 2006 was enacted to permit the bank to enter an indemnity bond with one or more sureties.

-Indemnity bonds fall under the category of contingent contract according to the Section 31.
-A contingent contract is that kind of contract that becomes effective if the event that is stated in the contract happens.
-If not it gets void.
+Indemnity bonds fall under the category of contingent contracts according to Section 31.
+A contingent contract is a kind of contract that becomes effective if the event that is stated in the contract happens.
+If not, it becomes void.
+Section 124 defines a contract of indemnity.
+Section 125 includes the rights of the indemnity-holder when sued for recovery of damages, costs, and sums paid on a compromise.

 A contingent contract can only be enforced by law when the uncertain future event has occurred as provided in the said contract.
 This cannot be enforced before then at all.
 However, if the event does not occur or if the occurrence of the event becomes impossible, the same can never be compelled or enforced in terms of Section 32 and Section 33 of the said Act.